UCF/UCF-Degree-Search-Plugin/README.md

 ## Upgrade Notice ##

 ### 0.6.0 ###
-In version 0.6.0, the angular degree search's "hashbang" urls were replaced with clean urls, which require usage of the HTML5 History API.
+In version 0.6.0, the angular degree search's "hashbang" URLs were replaced with clean URLs, which require usage of the HTML5 History API.
 Browsers that don't support the HTML5 History API (e.g. IE9 and older) will no longer render the angular degree search correctly.

 ## Installation Requirements ##